Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Results

 \subsection{Electronic structure}

-Figure \ref{fig: band_structure} shows the electronic band structure and density of states (DOS) corresponding to the energy isosurfaces of Fig.~\ref{fig: fermi}, of which the band topology closely resembles those of an ideal 1D material \cite{Brod_2021}.
-The low-dimensional band structure can explain the rapidly rising valence-band DOS, as compared to the conduction-band DOS.
+Figure \ref{fig: band_structure} shows the electronic band structure and density of states (DOS) corresponding to the energy isosurfaces of Fig.~\ref{fig: fermi}, which resembles that of an ideal 1D material \cite{Brod_2021}.
+The quasi-low-dimensional band structure can explain the rapidly rising valence-band DOS, as compared to the conduction-band DOS.
 Both the conduction and valence bands are strongly dominated by p-orbital character, mostly associated with Sb for the valence band and Tl for the conduction band.
-The band character is akin to PbTe and analogous compounds such as Li$_2$TlBi \cite{Brod_2020,He_2019}, where Tl (Sb) takes the role of Pb (Te), with Na as a spectating cation.
+The band character is akin to PbTe and analogous compounds such as Li$_2$TlBi \cite{Brod_2020,He_2019}, where Tl (Sb) takes the role of Pb (Te), with Na as a spectator cation.
+For a more in-depth analysis of the origin of the quasi-low-dimensional features in PbTe, see Ref. \cite{Brod_2021}.
+With HSE06, we found a band gap of 0.49\;eV.